 Reading early and often offers a ton of benefits, both for kids and for their parents.
-Not only does it build language skills, it also increases the ability to visualize and use imaginative thinking to foster empathy and understanding.
-Reading also provides a moment of quiet in which parent and child may bond without distraction.
-Opportunities like that often seem increasingly hard to come by, but even just one story at bedtime helps to create a habit that has lifelong benefits.
+Not only does it build language skills, but it also increases the ability to visualize and use imaginative thinking to foster empathy and understanding.
+Reading also shapes social and emotional development and helps parents and kids bond without distraction — something that often seems increasingly hard to come by.
+Even just one story at bedtime helps to create a habit that has lifelong benefits.

-These titles are a mix of classics and newer works that I've loved reading and sharing over the years.
-Try to talk to your child about what you're reading, whether it’s together or solo, and see what they think of the book.
-Not only will this help you to find other future favorites, but it will provide insight into how they are thinking and growing in other ways as well.
-Parent tip: If reading is a less-desired activity, I've found that setting up a book picnic with lemonade and snacks helps to sell summertime reading.
-Enjoy!
+The titles ahead are a mix of classics and newer works that so many parents have loved reading and sharing over the years.
+Try to talk to your child about what you're reading, whether you're reading together or solo, and see what they think of the book.
+Not only will this help you to find other future favorites, but it will provide insight into how your child is thinking and growing in other ways as well.
+Parent tip: If reading isn't their favorite activity, try setting up a "book picnic" with lemonade and snacks — it works wonders to sell summertime reading.

 A version of this article was originally published in June 2017.